• Skip to primary navigation

 She made both Watermelon Mint Mocktails/Cocktails and Grapefruit Rosemary Mocktails/Cocktails.
 Both recipes have an option to use either sparkling wine or sparkling mineral water, so it was nice to have both an alcoholic and non-alcoholic option.

-Jackie brought a set of champagne glasses and we used my inexpensive set of toasting flutes so everyone could try both of the beverages.
+Jackie brought a set of champagne glasses and we used my set of champagne flutes too so everyone could try both of the beverages.

 It’s not a baby shower without games!
 My friend Stephanie selected a few activities including “guess the baby food”.
 If you’re looking for a challenging game for your guests, this is it!